Frequently asked questions by applicants and prospective residents at Union College.

 If I want to defer for a year, is it better to apply for a place at Union College now or in a year’s time, when I return?

 Early applications for placement within College are always sensible.
-Your place can be held for you and it is reassuring to know you don’t have to make arrangements while you are overseas.
+Your place can be held for you and it is reassuring to know you don’t have to make arrangements while you are deferred.

 Can I move out in six months if I don’t like it?